 A barrister and solicitor with a master’s degree in law focused on regulation of financial services, Kirk also holds a post graduate honours degree in political science.
 For five years he was a member of the Commercial and Business Law Committee of the New Zealand Law Society.

 Senior Associate, Lowndes

 Glen is a Senior Associate in Lowndes’ commercial litigation team.
 With more than 10 years’ experience in legal practice, Glen has significant expertise in regulatory matters including advising clients in relation to potential risks of oversight by regulators (particularly the Commerce Commission) and also assisting clients throughout the process of investigation and prosecution.
+In addition Glen has extensive experience advising a range of corporate clients on contractual disputes, insurance, professional liability, insolvency and negligence matters.
 Prior to joining Lowndes, Glen was a Senior Associate at Simpson Grierson where he had been for almost 10 years.